Tateyama Kendo and Iaido Club

 Once I am accepted as a member what happens next?

 1. You must begin paying your registration fee.
-Initially you are required to pay for 3 months membership ($50 x 3 = $150 for regular members, $30.00 x 3 = $90.00 for students / Kids).
+Fees are paid in 3 month intervals ($65 x 3 = $195.00 for ages 16 and up, $35.00 x 3 = $105.00 for ages 13 -15.
 Membership fees are due at the BEGINNING of each registration period.

 3. You are required to read, understand and sign the club waiver form.